vitorgalvao/tiny-scripts/README.md

 ### progressbar
 Overlay a progress bar on videos or gifs

-### ringtonemaker
-Convert a video or audio file to an iPhone ringtone

 ### rss-item-sort
 Sort RSS items by number in title and upload the result to temporary hosting